MerlinsLair/merlin/CONTRIBUTING.md

 There are several steps that go into a major release

 - The GitHub release is created via this [GitHub workflow](https://github.com/merlinslair/merlin/blob/main/.github/workflows/release.yml).
 The workflow is manually triggered from the [merlin-ci repository](https://github.com/merlinslair/merlin-ci).
-The workflow uses the `make build-reproducible` command to create the `merlind` binaries using the default [Makefile](https://github.com/merlinslair/merlin/blob/main/Makefile#L99).
+The workflow uses the `make build-reproducible` command to create the `merlin` binaries using the default [Makefile](https://github.com/merlinslair/merlin/blob/main/Makefile#L99).

 - Make a PR to main, with a cmervisor config, generated in tandem with the binaries from tool.
   - Should be its own PR, as it may get denied for Fork upgrades.